 Honoring our students' voices and rights

-CPS students are planning walk-outs and other actions at a number of schools on March 14 - the one-month anniversary of the horrific mass shooting that took the lives of 17 high school students and teachers at Marjory Stoneman Douglas High School in Parkland, FL.
-Those actions are part of a national school walkout marking one month since the worst school massacre in U.S. history, with another national day of action planned for April 20.
+CPS students around the city held walk-outs and other actions at a number of schools on Wednesday to mark the one-month anniversary of the horrific mass shooting that took the lives of 17 high school students and teachers at Marjory Stoneman Douglas High School in Parkland, Fla.
+The actions were part of a national school walkout, with another national day of action planned for April 20.

-Nationally, March 14 is being framed as a call for tighter gun laws.
-In Chicago, more than 1,800 children under the age of 17 have been shot in the last five years, accordig to the Chicago Tribune, leaving at least 140 children dead.
+Nationally, March 14 was framed as a call for tighter gun laws.
+In Chicago, more than 1,800 children under the age of 17 have been shot in the last five years, according to the Chicago Tribune, leaving at least 140 children dead.
 These largely unheralded victims are the casualties of both individual crimes and larger public policies that undermine children’s safety and thwart their futures.

-CPS students are taking action to address racist policies that cause violence and economic instability In their neighbourhoods.
-On March 14 and April 20, student leaders in a number of schools will target mayoral policies that exacerbate violence and harm children, from deep budget cuts at their schools and Rahm Emanuel’s closure of NTA and Englewood's high schools to the police killing of teenager Laquan McDonald.
+CPS students took action to address racist policies that cause violence and economic instability in their neighborhoods.
+Student leaders in a number of schools targeted mayoral policies that exacerbate violence and harm children, from deep budget cuts at their schools and Mayor Rahm Emanuel’s closure of National Teachers Academy and all of Englewood's public high schools to the police killing of teenager Laquan McDonald.